 Motorcyclists, more than any other drivers, must exercise extreme caution when traveling on Kentucky roadways and interstates.
 Motorcycles have a narrow profile and are more difficult to see than other types of passenger vehicles.
 When a collision occurs, motorcycle riders have little protection, other than a helmet, to protect them and are at greater risk of serious injuries.

-Motorcyclists represented only 1 percent of the vehicles in all collisions in Kentucky, but 9 percent of vehicles involved in fatal collisions in the state in 2013, according to the Kentucky State Police.
+Motorcyclists represented only 1 percent of the vehicles in all collisions in Kentucky, but 9 percent of vehicles involved in fatal collisions in the state, according to the Kentucky State Police.
 More than 1,000 bikers were injured in collisions.

 There are certain steps that motorcyclists can and should take to protect themselves:

-Buy, and always wear, a high-quality, well-fitting helmet.
+- Always wear a high-quality, well-fitting helmet.
 If your helmet does not have a face shield, wear glasses or goggles with safety lenses.
-Although state motorcycle laws only require motorcyclists who are 20 years old or younger to wear helmets, you should err on the side of caution, for your own safety and for the peace of mind for those you love.
-Fifty nine of the 84 motorcyclists killed in crashes in Kentucky in 2013 were not wearing a helmet.
+Although state motorcycle laws only require motorcyclists who are 20 years old or younger to wear helmets, you should err on the side of caution, for your own safety and for the peace of mind of those you love.
+59 of the 84 motorcyclists killed in crashes in Kentucky in 2013 were not wearing a helmet.

-Wear proper riding attire such as a leather or reinforced jacket, sturdy boots or high-topped tennis shoes to help protect your feet and ankles, non-slip gloves, and a pair of sturdy pants.
+- Wear proper riding attire.
+Throw on a leather or reinforced jacket, sturdy boots or high-topped tennis shoes to help protect your feet and ankles, non-slip gloves, and a pair of sturdy pants.

-Inspect your vehicle before you head out to ride.
+- Inspect your vehicle before you ride.
 Make sure your lights, brakes, horn, and signals are working properly.
 Inspect the tire pressure and look for any obvious signs of wear.
 Inspect oil and fluid levels.
 Make sure cables are not visibly worn.

-Always use your turn signals to let other drivers know your intentions.
+- Always use your turn signals.
+Let other drivers know your intentions.

-Keep a safe distance between you and other vehicles at all times, so that you have sufficient room to brake or conduct evasive maneuvers if required.
+- Keep a safe distance between you and other vehicles.
+Make sure you have sufficient room to brake or conduct evasive maneuvers if required.